 Arrive and transfer to Chamonix, France (3,402 feet), located at the base of Western Europe’s tallest peak, Mont Blanc (15,781 feet).
 The transfer from Geneva takes about 3 and-a-half hours by rail, or just over an hour by taxi.
 Check into your hotel.
-Meet your guides and group for a welcome drink and dinner at 7:00 pm.
+Meet your guides and group.
+The Tour du Mont Blanc officially begins with a welcome drink and dinner at 7:00 pm.

 A quick boost by cable car delivers the group to an alpine meadow approximately 2,500 feet above the Chamonix valley.
 Views extend across the valley and onto Les Aiguilles Rouges, a collection of jagged rock needles, to the north.
-Start with an easy walk beneath the Bionassay glacier while the ice covered Dôme du Goûter (14,121 feet) and the Aiguille de Bionnassay (13,294 feet) tower above.
+Start the first hike of the Tour du Mont Blanc with an easy walk beneath the Bionassay glacier while the ice covered Dôme du Goûter (14,121 feet) and the Aiguille de Bionnassay (13,294 feet) tower above.
 Hike past ancient chalets, ruins and settlements, then feel your legs burn as you climb over the short, steep slopes of the Col de Tricot.
 Descend through a pine forest to the quiet hamlet of Les Contamines-Montjoie.
 Uncork a few wine bottles in our cozy, French country inn.

 A quick transfer by van (walking is also optional), drops us at a very old chapel and pilgrimmage site called Notre Dame de la Gorge.
 Built in the baroque style and covered with Renaissance frescoes and gilding, the small oratory offers an authentic look at the traditions that have shaped the region for centuries.
 Hike past waterfalls on the well-worn cobbles of a Roman road.
 Continue to a high, treeless landscape where steinbock meet hikers on the trail and Mont Blanc rises in the foreground.
 Stop for a break at the Refuge de la Croix du Bonhomme (8,015 feet), then descend to the Vallée des Glaciers and a simple mountain refuge.